Information for Whānau

 Please ensure you bring along any medication your tamaiti may need during the day (including anything needed to administer the medication).

-Medication must be handed to Erin and labelled clearly with the child’s name, how often it needs to be taken and what dosage.
+This must be handed to Erin and labelled clearly with the child’s name, how often it needs to be taken and what dosage.
 The administration of medications will be charted by Erin.

 Devices